 Best for: Business and luxury travelers who frequently fly to and stay in major cities in the United States, Europe, and Asia.
 While you’re using your Hilton Honors program perks, use these tips and tricks to score hotel upgrades.

 3. World of Hyatt

 “Hyatt does a great job at rewarding its elite members with perks like suite upgrades and guaranteed late checkout,” notes The Points Guy.
 “The program’s co-branded credit card also adds significant value with a lucrative sign-up bonus and a free night certificate every year (valid in Category 1-4 properties).
 The downside is they have a very small portfolio of properties around the world (less than 800).
-Points do expire.
+Hotel rewards points do expire.

 Best for: Business and leisure travelers who visit major cities within the United States, Europe, Mexico, and Asia.